wp-plugins/wp-old-post-date-remover/readme.txt

 = 1.0.1 =

-*updated the classes to exclude in the custom CSS to include `post-date`
+* added `post-date` to the classes to exclude in the custom CSS

 = 1.0 =
 * first release!
 Fire when ready.